ryanvolum/offline-directline/README.md

 Using this package requires multiple moving pieces.
 For one you need to have a bot web service (hosted locally or elsewhere).
 Further, you'll need to install and include this package in a node project and run it.
 Finally you'll need a client (we'll use webchat) to connect to our offline directline instance.

 ### Set up your direct line connector

 There are two ways you can set up the connector.
-The easiest way is to npm install the package, and call the directline npms script from the command line with the first argument representing the port you want to host your connector on and the second representing the endpoint where your bot lives:
+The easiest way is to npm install the package, and call the directline npm script from the command line with the first argument representing the port you want to host your connector on and the second representing the endpoint where your bot lives:

 ```sh
 npm run directline 3000 localhost://127.0.0.1:3978/api/messages